ryskit/amazon-cognito-identity-management-workshop/docs/02-backend-auth.md

 13. Return to your Wild Rydes app, sign in at */signin* if necessary, and attempt to request a ride.

 14. You should receive an *Error finding unicorn*.
-If you open the developer console, you will see that we received a HTTP 401 error, which means it was an unauthorized request.
+If you open the developer console, you will see that we received a HTTP 403 error, which means it was an forbidden request.

 	!!! tip "If at first your requests go through without any errors, try requesting a ride again in 30-60 seconds to allow time for the API Gateway changes to fully propagate."

 15. Go back to Cloud9 and open the **/website/src/pages/MainApp.js** files.

 16. Update your current *getData* method to the following method, which removes the *Authorization* header and adds debugging information to show us the request signature as requests are sent.

-The default behavior of the AWS Amplify library is the sign all requests with SigV4 signing when no authorization header is specified, so this will automatically sign all requests using this algorithm without extra development effort. **Save your changes** after making this update.
+    !!! info "The default behavior of the AWS Amplify library is the sign all requests with SigV4 signing when no authorization header is specified, so this will automatically sign all requests using this algorithm without extra development effort."

+17.  **Save your changes** after making this update.

 ```javascript
     async getData(pin) {